scottcolfer/scottcolfer.github.io/_posts/2019-03-19-value-without-profit.md

 ## Public value

 Value in a commercial setting is commonly understood.
 When the context is 'commercial', we're all familiar with measuring value through things like profits or return to shareholders.
+We can think of this as 'private value'.

-Lots of guidance on thinking about value is focussed on commercial settings which can lead us to assume that it's not relevant for public services.
+Lots of guidance on thinking about value is focussed on private value.
+This can lead us to assume that value is not relevant for public services.
 But with a few tweaks, we can apply most of it to our context.
-Understanding the differences between value in a commercial setting and value in public services helps us to understand the tweaks needed to unlock existing guidance measuring value.
-We can think of this as 'private value'.
+Understanding the differences between private value in a commercial setting and value in public service helps us to understand the tweaks needed to unlock existing guidance measuring value.

 The Civil Service is not a commercial setting so profit or return to shareholders are pretty usefuless ways of measuring our value.
 Our goal is satisfy the public's needs through public services, so **our context is [public value](https://en.wikipedia.org/wiki/Public_value)**.